ConceptsComposition

 ├── platform/navigation (anchor links + sub-Surface routing)

-└── platform/input (contact form validation + submit)
+└── platform/interaction (contact form validation + submit)

 Why this model?